Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-2.md

    ![](media/devops1.6.png)

-## Task 2: Repository security advisories
+## Task 2: Implement Repository security advisories:

 In this task, you'll enable Repository security advisories.
 You can use GitHub Security Advisories to privately discuss, fix, and publish information about security vulnerabilities in your repository.
 Anyone with admin permissions to a repository can create a security advisory.